patrickmao1/gosig/docs/spec.md

 var state LocalState
 ```

-## System Parameters
+## Round State

-- Round interval = 5s
-- Proposal stage interval = 2s
-- Agreement stage interval = 3s
-- Gossip interval = 300ms
-- Gossip degree = 3
+Each node maintains a state specific for the current round.
+The state is reset after going into a new round.

+- `round`: the current round number, starting from 0 (the genesis round)
+- `validProposals`: the valid proposals (`proposerScore < T`) collected during this round.
+  - A "valid" proposal is defined as
+    - `proposal.round` == `round`
+    - the TC-cert or P-cert is valid (signatures are valid)

-## Block Proposal
+## Consensus

+### Random Seed Generation

+When does the proposer reveal the seed for the next round?
+If it's only revealed after a block is proposed, then if the proposer goes offline before revealing it, and the block eventually gets committed, the seed chain would break.
+Therefore, the only valid place to reveal the new seed without changing the protocol is in the block.

+Our implementation deviates from Gosig in what data the new seed is dependant on.
+Instead of having it depend on only the previous seed, we use `proposerProof` of block `h` as the seed for generating seed for height `h+1`.
+For proposing a new block $B^{h+1}$, $B^{h}$'s `proposerProof` has the form $SIG_{l^{h}}(r^{h},Q^{h-1})$ where $r^{h-1}$ is the round in which $B^{h-1}$ is proposed, which is just:

+1. as random because it also depends on $Q^{h-1}$
+2. as unpredictable because it's signed using a private key

+Therefore, using `proposerProof` directly as $Q^{h-1}$ in the computation is just as secure and it removes redundancy.

 ### Proposer Selection

-After the proposer of the last round reveal the seed of the previous block `prevSeed`

 1. Compute the `proposerScore` for the current `round`:
-   1. `seed = r ++ roundSeed`
+   - `seed = round ++ prevSeed` where `prevSeed` is just the `proposerProof` of the previous committeed block.
-   2. `proposerScore, proposerProof = vrf.Generate(privKey, seed)`
+   - `proposerScore, proposerProof = vrf.Generate(privKey, seed)`
+   - > Note that we must include the `round` in the seed so that `seed` is guaranteed to be different for every round.
+This is not discussed in the paper but it's likely designed to prevent the following attack: say we do not incorporate `r` into the computation of `seed`, i.e. `seed = prevSeed`.
+1. a malicious proposer proposes two blocks and send to different honest parties.
+2. No block is committed for this round because no block has 2f+1 votes.
+3. The next round's `seed` will be the same because no new seed is revealed in the previous round.
+This means the proposer will be the same malicious validator.
+4. Repeat these steps to compromise liveness.
 2. Take the higher 32 bits of the score: `proposerScore[:32]`
 3. The proposer threshold is defined as $T = 7/N * 2^{32}$ where N is the total number nodes (the authors of Gosig found 7/N is good enough)
-4. If `proposerScore < T`, then I'm a proposer
+4. If `proposerScore < T`, then I'm a proposer candidate

-> Note: the last round's seed reveal is effectively determined once I (a node) gather enough TC votes for a block (in other words, when I commit a block).
-At that time, the block can no longer be changed and so is the `seed_reveal` in the block.
+> Note: the last round's seed is effectively determined once I (a node) gather enough TC votes for a block (in other words, when I commit a block).
+At that time, the block can no longer be changed and so is the `proposerProof` in the block, which is used as the `prevSeed` for next round's seed computation.

 ### Proposing a Block